valeriansaliou/bloom/README.md

 * **NodeJS**: **[node-bloom-control](https://www.npmjs.com/package/bloom-control)**

 👉 Cannot find the library for your programming language?
 Build your own and be referenced here! ([contact me](https://valeriansaliou.name/))

+## :fire: Report A Vulnerability

+If you find a vulnerability in Bloom, you are more than welcome to report it directly to [@valeriansaliou](https://github.com/valeriansaliou) by sending an encrypted email to [valerian@valeriansaliou.name](mailto:valerian@valeriansaliou.name).
+Do not report vulnerabilities in public GitHub issues, as they may be exploited by malicious people to target production servers running an unpatched Bloom instance.

+**:warning: You must encrypt your email using [@valeriansaliou](https://github.com/valeriansaliou) GPG public key: [:key:valeriansaliou.gpg.pub.asc](https://valeriansaliou.name/files/keys/valeriansaliou.gpg.pub.asc).**

+**:gift: Based on the severity of the vulnerability, I may offer a $200 (US) bounty to whomever reported it.**